urob-ctu/docs/docs/implicitLayers.md

 ## Expected knowledge

-From the text above you should understand the following concepts.
+From the text above, you should understand the following concepts:

-- **Implicit layer**: How an implicit layer works and what does it mean.
+- **Implicit layer**: How an implicit layer works and what it means.
-- **Types of implicit layers**: Basic understanding of the different types of implicit layers.
+- **Types of implicit layers**: A basic understanding of the different types of implicit layers.
 - **Usage of implicit layers**:  When and how to use the methods mentioned.